Data science

 Currently, data potential often remains hidden within silos (domains within an organization that work in isolation, resulting in disconnected databases), rendering the data inaccessible and underutilized.
 By treating data as a product, you can keep data collection and decision-making localized in areas with the most knowledge about the data, while the outcome (the data product) can be used across domains or even organizations.
 This way, even within public organizations that have a silo structure, the potential of data can be unlocked for internal and external customers.

-'Seeing data as an asset in its own right creates the need to manage it as if it were a product.'
+'Seeing data as an asset in its own right creates the need to manage it as if it were a product'

 This approach shifts the perception of data from a byproduct to an independent asset capable of creating value.
 By treating data as an asset in iets own right, you introduce the need to manage it as if it were a product.
 This means you can apply product management principles to data products.
 Product management is defined as "the strategic process of an organization to manage every step of the product lifecycle, taking into account both business and consumer needs."